Exploratory Factor Analysis in R

 Email: firstname.lastname@example.org (Preferred mode of communication)

-Benjamin is a third year PhD student and the quantitative research specialist at the Research Assistance Services of the College of Education, The University of Alabama.
-I have an MSc in Mathematical Statistics from the African Institute in Mathematical Sciences (AIMS), Rwanda.
-I am passionate about teaching and committed to helping student gain deep understanding of Exploratory factor analysis.
+Mr. Benjamin Lugu is a third year PhD student and the quantitative research specialist at the Research Assistance Services of the College of Education, The University of Alabama.
+Benjamin have an MSc in Mathematical Statistics from the African Institute in Mathematical Sciences (AIMS), Rwanda.
+Benjamin is very passionate about teaching and committed to helping student gain deep understanding of Exploratory factor analysis.

 Office hours are strictly by appointment.
 Meeting can be either virtual or in-person.
 Please email the instructor to schedule an appointment.
 Be sure to include the day, date, time and preferred mode of meeting.
 Please send a follow up email if you do not hear back from me after 24 hours.